wellness.com Long Working Hours and Screen Time Hypertension Risk (2025 Guide) - newsforwellness.com

 FAQ 1

-Excessive screen time encourages a sedentary lifestyle, increases mental stress, and disrupts sleep due to blue light exposure.
-These factors reduce vascular flexibility and can elevate blood pressure.
+Yes.
+Excessive screen time encourages a sedentary lifestyle, eye strain, mental stress, and poor sleep patterns, which contribute to elevated blood pressure levels.